watson-developer-cloud/assistant-improve-recommendations-notebook/README.md

     In project dashboard, create new notebook from .ipynb files.

-4. Follow the instruction in each of the notebook to add COS and Watson Assistant credentials
+4. Follow the instruction in each of the notebook to add project tokens and Watson Assistant credentials if necessary.

 5. You can now run the notebook